← Champagne

 In a Champagne house’s tirage hall, three components come together in every bottle:

-1. Base wine (vin clair), the assembled still wine at around 10.5 percent alcohol
+1. Base wine (vin clair): the assembled still wine at around 10.5 percent alcohol

-3. Crown cap, the temporary seal for the years of ageing to follow
+3. Crown cap: the temporary seal for the years of ageing to follow

 The yeast starts converting sugar into alcohol and CO₂.
 Because the bottle is sealed and the CO₂ can’t escape, pressure builds to about six bars, comparable to a double-decker bus tyre.
+Alcohol rises by about 1.2 percent (to 11.7-12 percent).

 When